Excellent Public Education for Every Student

 This resolution was introduced and passed is response to a plan released by a local foundation seeking to aggressively move approximately half of LAUSD students to privately operated charter schools.
 The Board committed to opposing initiatives that treat public education as a marketplace and children as commodities, and called for the investment in a wide range of educational programs and strategies to attract, retain, and better serve all students.

-Protecting Our Children from Preventable Gun Violence
+Protecting our Students from Preventable Gun Violence

 6/18/19